New Investments, Better Connections

 In line with the growth agenda and plans for an additional 14,000 homes across the Dover district by 2026, new investments in transport infrastructure are underway, or at advanced planning stage.
 This will make travelling for business or pleasure even easier to and from the Dover district.

-As part of the Whitfield Urban Expansion where up to 5,750 new homes are planned, a Bus Rapid Transit System is being considered to provide a strong public transport connection with the town centre and Dover Priory railway station.
+As part of the Whitfield Urban Expansion where up to 5,750 new homes are being built, a Fastrack rapid bus system will provide a strong public transport connection with the town centre and Dover Priory railway station.
 This express services will operate on existing roads but with new infrastructure to prioritise bus services.
+Construction of Dover Fastrack starts in April 2022.